 Jebao pumps have either a 1/2 inch or 3/4 inch female pipe threads on the pump unit which is standard with most pumps.

 3/4 Inch Hose Thread Adapter

-We like to convert the pump output to standard 3/4 male hose threads.
-This lets you easily use adapters for the irrigation tubing and will also allow you to connect a standard hose to the pump so you can quickly drain the tank.
+We like to convert the pump output from pipe thread to hose thread.
+3/4 male hose threads are what you normally see on outdoor garden spigots.
+This lets you easily connect a standard hose to the pump so you can quickly drain the tank.